-You become manager, CEO, Superintendent, team leader, department head, or the like.
-As one of the perks to your new position, you are assigned a preferred parking spot, presumably closer to the building than the rest of the spots in the parking lot and perhaps even labeled.
+You become a manager, CEO, Superintendent, team leader, department head, or the like.
+As one of the perks of your new position, you are assigned a preferred parking spot, presumably closer to the building than the other spots in the parking lot and perhaps even labeled.

 And then, rather than offering the parking spot to an employee with mobility issues, or raffling your spot off each month at a staff meeting, or awarding the spot to your best performer, you actually park your car in the parking spot.